0xKourama/Elbanna-NP-Notes/course.md

 # what makes me qualified to teach this course?
 1. learned from the best (MVP Don Jones, Jeff Hicks)
-2. written PowerShell for 2+ years (almost daily)
+2. written PowerShell for 2+ years (almost daily) (tens of thousands in lines of code)
 3. two major projects (IT Toolkit, PowerEye)
-4. I teach PowerShell on a dialy basis
+4. teaching PowerShell on a dialy basis
+5. In-depth knowledge
+6. programming experience

 # what should you expect from this course?
 1. having skill to handle ANY task on windows using powershell